 At Wakulla Springs, Florida’s mysterious, primordial beauty has been preserved in a rustic, 1940s-era setting.
 The place has always been a tourist attraction, but commercialism is kept a minimum.
-Financier Edward Ball built a Spanish-style lodge and resort here in 1937, and the state took over control just a few years ago.
+Financier Edward Ball built a Spanish-style lodge and resort here in 1937, and it’s now operated as Edward Ball Wakulla Springs State Park.
 All along, the emphasis has been on conservation.

 The spring’s name comes from a Seminole word that most likely means, “Mysteries of Strange Water.”
 The place had been enjoyed by native Americans for thousands of years before the Europeans arrived.